fabric/fabric/sites/www/upgrading.rst

-        There is a small chance it will return if there appears to be enough need; if so, it's likely to be a more generic reconnection related `.Connection` method, where the user is responsible for issuing the restart shell command via ``sudo`` themselves.
+        There is a small chance it will return if there appears to be enough need; if so, it's likely to be a more generic reconnection related `fabric.connection.Connection` method, where the user is responsible for issuing the restart shell command via ``sudo`` themselves.
     * - ``require`` for ensuring certain key(s) in ``env`` have values set, optionally by noting they can be ``provided_by=`` a list of setup tasks
       - Removed